gtfunes/gtfunes-blog.github.io/_posts/2019-05-14-homebridge-hub-using-a-raspberry -pi.md

+---
+layout: post
+title:  "Homebridge hub using a Raspberry Pi"
+---

 I found out about Homebridge a few months ago and I was immediatly intrigued.
 Being able to integrate almost any device with Apple’s HomeKit sounded amazing.

 I started testing it out on Windows 10 and it was quite easy to setup and use.
 Once I tested it for a few days I thought it was time to step it up and run in on my Pi.